isc-projects/stork/doc/man/stork-agent.8.rst

    Specifies the TCP port to listen on for connections.
 The default is 8080.
 Can be controlled with $STORK_AGENT_PORT environment variable.

+``--listen-stork-only``
+   Instructs the agent to listen for commands from the Stork Server but not for Prometheus requests.
+   Can also be set with the $STORK_AGENT_LISTEN_STORK_ONLY environment variable.

+``--listen-prometheus-only``
+   Instructs the agent to listen for Prometheus requests but not for commands from the Stork Server.
+   Can also be set with the $STORK_AGENT_LISTEN_PROMETHEUS_ONLY environment variable.

 Configuration
 ~~~~~~~~~~~~~